English Department Staff

 - Fiction, non-fiction, whole novels, extracts, stories and non-fiction articles.

 Balshaw’s ‘Life after Levels’ assessment structure consists of six key strands in both reading and writing.
-Each of these are assessed throughout the year using the EDUQAS Key Stage 3 tests in reading and writing, which aid transition between Key Stages 2, 3 and 4 and preparation for GCSE.
+Each of these are assessed throughout the year using the EDUQAS Key Stage 3 tests in reading and writing, which aid transition between Key Stages 2, 3 and 4.

 In addition, we aim to foster a love of reading: